ReactForBeginners/course-overview/lecture1/README.md

 ## Inverse data flow

-We've talked a lot about how data only flows one way in React, downstream, from parent to child.
-That's not entirely true, as it's possible to support an inverse data flow.
+We've talked a lot about how data only flows one way in React; from parent to child.
+That's not entirely true, as it's possible to add an inverse data flow.

-An example is when a form component deep into the hirearchy need to change the state in a component higher up the hirearchy.
+You'll need this when a component deep into the hirearchy need to change its parent's state.

 Below is an example of how a buttonclick in the **ButtonForm** component trigger a state change in the **App** component above it, as it can access the **onUserClick** function.